The wild horses that haunt the drifting sands of North Carolina’s Outer Banks are ghosts of an age gone by.

 And on a hot mid-July day in Puerto Plata, (Venerable) Fr.
 Bartolomé de las Casas blessed the fleet before their departure.

-The flagship Capitana, La Chorruca, El Breton, Santa Catalina, and La Trinadad set sail for points north.
+Capitana, La Chorruca, El Breton, Santa Catalina, and La Trinadad set sail for points north.

-The flagship Capitana was wrecked on her approach to the barrier islands, losing all of her precious cargo.
+Capitana was wrecked on her approach to the barrier islands, losing all of her precious cargo.

 After weeks of searching for a suitable location, they established the short-lived San Miguel de Gualdape Colony.
 The name derived from the Guale tribe who lived there, and St. Michael the Archangel. whose feast took place on the day they settled.